LOCAL AUSTRALIAN GETAWAYS: HOW TO EXPLORE YOUR OWN BACKYARD

 Health Agenda magazine

-The answer?
-The great Australian outdoors.
-Not only can it be reached with minimal travel time, but the Proceedings of the National Academy of Sciences and a number of other studies have found that walking in nature helps eliminate negative thoughts.
+Not only can the great outdoors in your own state be reached with minimal travel time, but a number of studies have found that walking in nature helps eliminate negative thoughts, improves your mood and reduces anxiety.

 On the opposite coast in Western Australia at Cape Le Grand National Park, 45 minutes from Esperance, you’ll find two sites with kitchens, gas barbecues, tables, toilets and water.
 This spectacular location, regarded as one of Australia’s best places to camp, offers beaches and views of sunbaking kangaroos, as well as bushwalking, fishing and wildflowers during spring.